itsjeffro/deploy-docs/installation.md

 ## Requirements

-- Laravel 5.8
+- Laravel 7.0+
-- openssh-clients (installed on the servcer to establish ssh connections)
+- openssh-clients (installed on the server to establish ssh connections)

 ## Important notes